IBM-Bluemix-Docs/ComposeForElasticsearch/dashboard-backups.md

 ## Restoring a backup

-To restore a backup to a new service instance, follow the steps to view existing backups, then click in the corresponding row to expand the options for the backup you want to download.
+To restore a backup to a new service instance, follow the steps to view existing backups, then click in the corresponding row to expand the options for the backup you want to restore.
 Click on the **Restore** button.
 A message is displayed to let you know that a restore has been initiated.
 The new service instance will automatically be named "elasticsearch-restore-[timestamp]", and appears on your dashboard when provisioning starts.

 ### Restoring via the {{site.data.keyword.cloud_notm}} CLI